Daniel Manning: Early life

 Daniel Manning was born in Albany, New York on May 16, 1831, the son of John and Eleanor (Oley) Manning.
 Manning's siblings included John B. Manning, who served as mayor of Buffalo, New York.
 He was educated in the local schools, and at age 11 he began working to help support his family, initially as a page for the New York State Assembly.
 He subsequently accepted a position as an errand boy for the Albany Atlas newspaper, which was later renamed the Albany Argus.

-Newspaper career
+Career

 Manning worked his way through the ranks at the Argus, including positions as stenographer, reporter, associate editor, editor, publisher, and owner and president.
 Manning devoted significant time to self-study to make up for his lack of formal education, and developed expertise in political science, banking and finance, and fine art.